Coordination of Benefits ( COB )

 Example without deductible (Non-Duplication: On a $100 procedure, primary might pay $80 (80% of its allowed fee).

 Examples: On a $100 procedure, primary insurance might allow $70, pay $35, and write off $30.
 Secondary insurance might allow $20, pay $0, and write off $35.
-The patient will pay $0.
+The patient pays $0.

-On a $100 procedure, primary insurance might allow $40, pay $20 and write off $60.
-Secondary insurance might allow $30, pay $10 and write off $10.
-The patient will pay $0.
+On a $100 procedure, primary insurance might allow $40, pay $20, and write off $60.
+Secondary insurance might allow $30, pay $10, and write off $10.
+The patient pays $0.